jamesec/jamesec.github.io/o/moneyball_2011.md

 - Peter: Okay.

 ### 01:09:06
-- Art Howe: And I...
-I disagree with you, plain and simple.
+- Art Howe: And I… I disagree with you, plain and simple.
 And moreover, I’m playing my team in a way that I can explain in job interviews next winter.

 ### 01:16:03
 - Billy: I don’t think we’re asking the right question.